awslabs/amazon-eks-ami/README.md

   arch=$ARCH
 ```

+### AMI template variables

+Default values for most variables are defined in [a default variable file](eks-worker-al2-variables.json).

+Users have the following options for specifying their own values:

+1. Provide a variable file with the `PACKER_VARIABLE_FILE` argument to `make`.
+Values in this file will override values in the default variable file.
+Your variable file does not need to include all possible variables, as it will be merged with the default variable file.
+2. Pass a key-value pair for any template variable to `make`.
+These values will override any values specified using the first method.

+**Note** that some variables (such as `arch` and `kubernetes_version`) do not have a sensible, static default, and are satisfied by the Makefile.
+Such variables do not appear in the default variable file, and must be overridden (if necessary) by the second method described above.

 ### Providing your own Kubernetes Binaries

 By default, binaries are downloaded from the Amazon EKS public Amazon Simple Storage Service (Amazon S3)